Professor Clare McGlynn, QC (Hon)

-Clare is also an expert in the development of rape law and policy, most recently investigating the use of restorative justice in cases of sexual violence.
-Her earlier work focused on feminist activism and strategy, particularly around the use of sexual history evidence in rape trials, the granting of anonymity to rape defendants and the definition of torture in human rights law.
-Her British Academy funded conference Rethinking Rape Law resulted in the publication of Rethinking Rape Law: international and comparative perspectives.
-Clare is a regular commentator in the national media on matters relating to rape law, including on sentencing reform and controversial cases involving false allegations of rape and false retractions
+Justice for Sexual Violence Survivors: Clare has investigated (with Nicole Westmarland) the possibilities of restorative justice in cases of sexual violence, as well as for domestic abuse.
+They have worked closely with sexual violence survivors to better understand their perspectives on justice, developing the concept of kaleidoscopic justice.
+Clare’s earlier work on sexual violence focused on feminist activism and strategy, particularly around the granting of anonymity to rape defendants and the definition of torture in human rights law.
+Her British Academy funded conference Rethinking Rape Law resulted in the publication of Rethinking Rape Law: international and comparative perspectives (co-edited with Munro).

 Durham Law School